 Creativity vs determinism#

-Models tend to handle creativity and synthesis well, the parts of coding that involve reading a problem, understanding what needs to change, and generating code that addresses it.
-Where they struggle is consistency, memory, and self-evaluation, the parts that require remembering organisation-specific requirements across sessions, checking whether output broke existing tests, or deciding whether their own work is correct.
+Models tend to handle creativity and synthesis well: reading a problem, understanding what needs to change, and generating code that addresses it.
+Where they struggle is consistency, memory, and self-evaluation: remembering organisation-specific requirements across sessions, checking whether output broke existing tests, or deciding whether their own work is correct.

 The idea behind this part was to bring determinism to the non-creative parts of the workflow by combining three concepts.